Marine Minute: JEPES Refresher

 The Junior Enlisted Performance Evaluation System grants individual Marines the power to determine their future in the Marine Corps ranks.
-Knowing what the system entails allows Marines to organize their time and Marine Corps priorities in a way that benefits not only themselves, but their unit and mission.
-(U.S. Marines Corps video by Cpl.
+Knowing what the system entails allows Marines to organize their time and Marine Corps priorities in a way that benefits no only themselves but their unit and mission.
+(U.S. Marine Corps audio by Cpl.
 Soline Skrzypczak)

 |Date Taken: